vatpac-technology/sops/docs/aerodromes/classc/Williamtown.md

     Since the Coded Departures are not SIDs, WLM ACD needs to write the name of the coded departure in the Global Ops Field of the FDR and amend the flight plan route to include all relevant tracking points.

 ### Gates for the SUA
-There are 8 gates to facilitate departures and arrivals into these Training Airspace, based on the WLM Tacan.
+There are 8 gates to facilitate departures and arrivals into surrounding training airspace, based on the WLM TACAN.
-WLM Eastern Airspace

 | Gate Name | Ident | Bearing (°M) | Distance (nm) | Restricted Area |
 | ----- | ---------| --------------- | -------- | ---------------- |